 Catfishing scammers know how to exploit emotions and they try to get as much information as they can, from your home address to your credit card details.
 Some might even ask for intimate photos which they could use later to blackmail you.

 When dating online, your emotions might make you less alert to threats and scams.
 Love is a lot like malware: it rapidly takes over your entire system, causing glitches in your daily routine, and slowing you down.
 You’re in a meeting at work and you drift away daydreaming about your crush.
 While love’s oxytocin-induced euphoria is not actually dangerous, malware is.

 Phishing is one of the biggest online threats.
 It’s a very effective way to spread malware, such as keyloggers that track keystrokes to expose your login credentials, banking Trojans or ransomware.
 To keep your devices and data safe, use antivirus software.

 Avira provides free antivirus for all platforms, and if you are looking for additional features, like unlimited mobile VPN, you can opt for Avira Prime.
 Avira Prime is our all-in-one bundle for security, privacy, and performance, and it can be used on multiple devices, across all platforms.
-One license covers up to 25 devices, so you can also share it with your loved ones – and it covers you even if you’re in a polyamorous relationship. 😉
+One subscription is valid for up to 25 devices, so you can also share it with your loved ones – and it has you covered even if you’re in a polyamorous relationship. 😉